ExpediaGroup/styx/docs/user-guide/configure-tls.md

 # Configuring Transport Layer Security

-Transport Layer Security (TLS) can be enabled on Styx network interfaces.
-You can enable it on the proxy server port, and also for each of the backend services, where necessary.
+Transport Layer Security (TLS) can be enabled on Styx both for the incoming interface (connections from clients) and the connections with the backend services.

-TLS can be enabled independently for each network interface.
-You can enable it independently for proxy server port, and for each of the back-end services.
+TLS can be enabled independently for each port of the proxy server, and for each of the backend services.
 Styx will convert between the protocols where necessary.
 For example, if you have insecure HTTP traffic coming in, it will be converted to secure HTTPS if necessary.

 ## Server Side TLS Configuration

-An example configuration block for enabling TLS security on Styx server port is shown below.
-Note that you can enable both HTTP and TLS-protected HTTPS ports simultaneously.
+An example configuration block to enable TLS security on a Styx server port is shown below.
+Note that you can enable both HTTP and TLS-protected HTTPS ports simultaneously (on different ports).

 ```yaml
     proxy: